mbroadst/amqp10-link-cache/README.md

     // defaults for receiver:
     var receiverOpts = {
-      bypassPurge: true      // senders will bypass purge by default
+      bypassPurge: true      // receivers will bypass purge by default
       bypassCache: false
     };